 Diagnosing EVALI—the e-cigarette, or vaping, product use associated lung injury illness that’s recently garnered national attention—can be challenging.

 Flu season brings an additional layer of complexity; EVALI symptoms may resemble pneumonia and become more dangerous or deadly when left untreated.
 New analysis in the Journal of the American College of Emergency Physicians (JACEP) Open has the details.

-The Center for Disease Control (CDC) reported on September 16, 2019, that it has activated its emergency operations center to coordinate the investigation into hundreds of cases of severe lung illnesses linked to e-cigarette use.
+The Center for Disease Control (CDC) reported that it has activated its emergency operations center to coordinate the investigation into hundreds of cases of severe lung illnesses linked to e-cigarette use.

 The American College of Emergency Physicians supports a ban on smoking or vaping in public places.
 The association is also in favor of increasing taxes on tobacco and nicotine products, with the revenue generated used to fund prevention and cessation research and provide evidence-based interventions.